Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 - ✅ TCS — IT bellwether; 3.8% dividend yield

-- ✅ Bharti Airtel — Telecom monopoly; steady ARPU growth
+- ✅ Bharti Airtel — Telecom; steady ARPU growth

 - ✅ RBI Floating Rate Bonds — Safe fixed income